NOAA Bonaire 2008 Explorers

 University of Delaware

 Hilary Stevens is a doctoral student at the University of Delaware.
 Her research interests include shoreline change and coastal management.
-She completed a Bachelor’s degree in earth and environmental sciences from Wesleyan University in 1996 and a Master’s in coastal and watershed management from Yale University in 1999.
-Following that she served as a Peace Corps Volunteer in the Philippines in integrated coastal management and then spent several years in the Northern Mariana Islands before returning to her native East Coast for doctoral work.
-When not at the lab, she can usually be found on her bike or visiting family in Maine.
+She completed a bachelor’s degree in earth and environmental sciences from Wesleyan University in 1996 and a master’s in coastal and watershed management from Yale University in 1999.
+Following that, she served as a Peace Corps Volunteer in the Philippines in integrated coastal management and then spent several years in the Northern Mariana Islands before returning to her native East Coast for doctoral work.

 Associate Research Physical Oceanographer